-The Total Maximum Daily Load (TMDL) Section publishes pre- and post-monitoring reports that seek to educate people about the Clean Water Act and relay scientific information about water quality to communities that are within studied watersheds.
+The Total Maximum Daily Load (TMDL) Section publishes pre- and post-monitoring reports that provide information about the Clean Water Act, the TMDL process, and relay scientific information about water quality and biological health in a “school grade” format.

-If a stream is selected for TMDL development, the watershed is assessed to understand the potential sources of pollution and determine where the study sites will be located.
+If a stream segment is selected for TMDL development, the watershed is assessed to identify the potential sources of pollution and determine where the study sites will be located.
 This pre-monitoring process is described in the Initial Watershed Report.
-Once the year-long study is complete, the data is used to determine the current state of the watershed.
-This post-monitoring process is described in the Watershed Health Report, which not only highlights where improvement is needed within the watershed, but also highlights the strengths of the watershed in hopes of protecting areas that are not yet impaired.
-To see if these reports are available for a watershed in your community, click on the basin that includes your city or town.
+Once the monitoring is completed, the data are used to determine the current state of the watershed.
+This post-monitoring process is described in the Watershed Health Report, which not only highlights where improvement is needed within the watershed, but also describes the strengths of the watershed in hopes of protecting areas that are not yet impaired.
+To see if these reports are available for a watershed in your community, click on the basin that includes your city or town in the map below.

-Post-monitoring Reports: In the Watershed Health Reports, both signs of water quality and signs of biological health receive a grade, A – F, based on numeric criteria or ecologically significant values.
-These grades are then averaged to achieve an overarching watershed grade to demonstrate the overall health of the system.
+Post-monitoring Reports: In the Watershed Health Reports, both signs of water quality and signs of biological health receive a grade, A – F, based on numeric criteria, guidance values, or bioregion specific percentile data.
+These grades are then combined to achieve a watershed grade to demonstrate the overall health of the system.

-For more information on TMDL Health Reports e-mail Katie McKone.
+For more information on TMDL Health Reports e-mail: TMDL@ky.gov

 Like the Kentucky Watershed Health Reports facebook page